top of page

 Feel

 While wool has a reputation for being scratchy and itchy, not all wool is created equal in feel.
 Each wool fiber has waves known as crimps.
 The more crimps that are present, the finer and softer the wool.
 Merino wool is very fine and soft because it has many crimps.
 In the picture to the left, the bottom three strands of yarn are Merino wool, while the top three are virgin or new wool.
-It is clear that the Merino wool is a much smoother, finer wool than the virgin wool.
+Merino wool is smoother and finer than virgin wool.

-Once I discovered all these wonderful properties of wool I began searching out yarn that contains wool or mostly wool.
-It makes beautiful, long lasting garments that don't need to be washed too often.
-I will spot treat when necessary and typically give my sweaters a bath once or twice a season.
+Once I discovered all the wonderful properties of wool I began searching for yarn that contains wool or mostly wool.
+It makes beautiful, long-lasting garments that don't need to be washed too often.
+I will spot treat when necessary and typically bath my sweaters once or twice a season.
 They don't smell, look wonderful, and keep me and my son comfortable in all types of weather.

 Comments